Israeli airstrike kills 2nd top Islamic Jihad commander | Law-Order

 Israeli airstrike kills 2nd top Islamic Jihad commander

-There was no official Palestinian comment on the incident.A Palestinian medical worker who was not authorized to brief media and spoke on condition of anonymity said the blast killed at least six people, including three children.Israeli airstrikes on Saturday killed a 75-year-old woman and wounded six others as they were preparing to go to a wedding.Airstrikes have also destroyed several houses in the Gaza Strip, some of them belonging to Islamic Jihad members.The lone power plant in Gaza ground to a halt at noon Saturday due to a lack of fuel.
+An Israeli airstrike killed a senior commander in the Palestinian militant group Islamic Jihad, the fighters said on Sunday, their second leader to be slain amid an escalating cross-border conflict.

-The Palestinian Islamic Jihad militant group said an Israeli airstrike late on Saturday killed its top commander for the southern Gaza Strip, a day after Israel killed the Iranian-backed group's commander for northern Gaza in an air raid that triggered the worst cross-border conflict between Israel and Palestinian militants since the end of an 11-day war in 2021.
+The killing late Saturday of Khaled Mansour, who led the Iran-backed Islamic Jihad's operations in the southern Gaza Strip, came a day after another Israeli strike killed the militant's commander in the north.

+Already, the fighting has killed at least 29 Palestinians and seen rockets fired toward Israel in the worst violence between Israel and Palestinian militants since the end of an 11-day war in 2021.

+Meanwhile, tensions could escalate as Jews mark a holy day that will see ultranationalist Israeli lawmakers visit a sensitive holy site in Jerusalem, known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary.

+Such visits can be a frequent flashpoint for violence between Israel and the Palestinians.

-Al-Quda Brigades of Islamic Jihad confirmed on Sunday that the airstrike in the southern Gaza city of Rafah had killed Khaled Mansour, the commander, and two fellow militants.
+The Al-Quds Brigades of Islamic Jihad confirmed on Sunday that the airstrike in the southern Gaza city of Rafah killed Mansour and two fellow militants.

-It said five other civilians, including a child and three women, were also killed in the airstrike that flattened several homes in Rafah.
+The militants said the strike also killed civilians as it flattened several homes.

-Late on Saturday, Gaza's Health Ministry said 24 people have been killed so far in the coastal strip, including six children.
+On Sunday, Gaza's Health Ministry said 29 people had been killed in the fighting so far in the coastal strip, including six children and four women.
+It said at least 253 people had been wounded.

-The number doesn't likely include all of those who were killed in the Rafah airstrike because Civil Defence responders were still looking for bodies and survivors under the rubble.

-Militants from Islamic Jihad continued firing rockets toward Israel and the Israeli military continued airstrikes on Gaza, though the intensity of the exchange had decreased in the early hours of Sunday.
+Militants from Islamic Jihad continued firing rockets toward Israel and the Israeli military continued airstrikes on Gaza, though the intensity of the exchange appeared to decrease early on Sunday.

+On Sunday, Jews marked Tisha B'av, a somber day of fasting that marks the destruction of the biblical temples and brings thousands to Jerusalem for prayer.
+By early morning, Israeli police said several hundred Jews had already ascended the Temple Mount or Noble Sanctuary.

+Police described the situation as calm as Jews held prayers at the Western Wall, which is considered the holiest site where Jews can pray.

 Hamas, the larger militant group that rules Gaza, appeared to remain on the sidelines of the conflict for now, keeping its response limited.